JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Moves the start position of the range either *Count* characters, or just past all contiguous characters that are found in the set of characters specified by *Cset*, whichever is less.

 ```
-FUNCTION CTextRange2.MoveStartWhile (BYVAL Cset AS VARIANT PTR, BYVAL Count AS LONG = tomForward) AS LONG
+FUNCTION MoveStartWhile (BYVAL Cset AS VARIANT PTR, BYVAL Count AS LONG = tomForward) AS LONG
    DIM Delta AS LONG
    this.SetResult(m_pTextRange2->lpvtbl->MoveStartWhile(m_pTextRange2, Cset, Count, @Delta))
    RETURN Delta